jw-meelogic/vanilla-mocha-doom/CONFIG.md

   Uses the all-new hicolor renderering mode, an enhancement that restores the look and feel of the historical Doom v0.4 Alpha's HiColor mode, with 15-bit color depth and lighting.
-* `-oldawtevents`:
-  Forces using the older awt event handling system.
-  Use it only if the new default one gives you trouble.
 * `-novert [disable]`:
   By default, vertical mouse movement for the player will be disabled, unless you use the `-novert disable` command.
-* `-grabmouse`:
-  Forces a more aggressive way of keeping the mouse confined in the game window.
-Only used with `-oldawtevents`, where it's turned OFF by default.
-Otherwise, it's not effective.
 * `-multiply <n>`:
   Multiplies the base resolution by `n` times.
 Acceptable values are 1-5.
 Base resolution is 320x200, default is `-multiply 3` (960x600)